preset-io/backend-sdk/README.rst

 3. Every model in the project will be created as a dataset in the Preset workspace.
 4. Any `metrics <https://docs.getdbt.com/docs/building-a-dbt-project/metrics>`_ will be added to the corresponding datasets.
 5. Every dashboard built on top of the DBT sources and/or models will be synchronized back to DBT as an `exposure <https://docs.getdbt.com/docs/building-a-dbt-project/exposures>`_.

+The ``--external-url-prefix`` should point to your DBT docs, so that the resources in the workspace can point to the source of truth where they are being managed.